- June 5, 2018

 "Voxel Tanks" is a fast-paced top-down arena shooter with challenging gameplay and voxel graphics.
 Battle against enemy tanks, mechs, and turrets across 20 unique levels, while avoiding a barrage of enemy fire.
 Face off against huge bosses in this intense and exhilarating action experience, set to a chiptune music soundtrack.

-- The game suffers from technical issues, including a lack of resolution options, audio controls, and gamepad support, which detracts from the overall experience.
+- The game suffers from technical issues, including a lack of resolution options and no controller support, which detracts from the experience.

 graphics